 - Carry a current photo of your pet, so you can claim them or put out lost-pet flyers and ads for them.

 - Know what hotels and shelters allow pets.
 This site can help: https://www.bringfido.com/lodging/

 - Keep a copy of current medical records for your pet, including the medications they are on.
 If you need to use a vet during your evacuation, they will want to know these things and telling them “the little white pill” won’t give them a clue to your pet’s condition.

 - Most importantly, please do not leave your pet at home if you evacuate.
-If you aren’t able to bring them along, try to arrange for them to stay with friend, pet sitter or pet boarding facility in a safe zone until you can come back for them.
+If you aren’t able to bring them along, try to arrange for them to stay with a friend or pet boarding facility in a safe zone until you can come back for them.

-Hurricanes are a fact of life here in Florida, but making sure that everyone in your family (including your furry kids) is prepared in the event of a disaster will go a long ways towards making an evacuation a much less stressful event.
+Hurricanes are a fact of life here in Florida.
+Ensuring that everyone in your family (including the furry kids) is prepared in the event of a disaster will go a long ways towards making an evacuation a less stressful event.